murundb/murundb.github.io/docs/kinematics/lie_groups/lie_group_algebra.md

 # Lie Group and Lie Algebra

-## Introduction

-The set of rotations is not a vector space in the sense of linear algebra.
-However, rotations do form another mathematical object called a **non-commutative group**, which possess some, but not all of the usual vector space properties.

-The special orthogonal group, $SO(3)$, represents rotations, and the special Euclidean group, $SE(3)$, represents poses.

 ## Groups

 For a set that has only one "well-defined" operation, we call it a group.
 Formally, a group is a set of elements together with an operation that combines any two of its elements to form a third element also in the set, while satisfying four conditions called the **group axioms**, namely closure, associativity, identity, and invertibility.